stordco/analytics_challenge/README.md

 * groups for your data such that all rows in your data can be easily categorized into groups with similar features.
 Make sure to list out the features for each group.
 * *Optional: Develop a model that predicts the price listing of a car depending on its features.*
 * *HINT: Make sure you identify and remove outliers in the dataset that may indicate data corruption or skewed results on analysis.*
-* *HINT: Feel free to choose a subset or combination of all columns for grouping the data and in your prediction model*
+* *HINT: Feel free to choose a subset or combination of columns for grouping the data and in your prediction model*

 ## The Data